2019 ABC Supply 500: Practice

 Practice was scheduled for 9:30 AM ET on August 17, 2019.
-Practice was cancelled due to weather in the area that would have prevented the medical helicopter from being to take off.
+Practice was cancelled due to weather in the area that would have prevented the medical helicopter from being able to take off.

 Qualifying

 No qualifying session took place for the race, as officials were forced to cancel the session due to rain.
 As a result, qualifying results and the starting lineup for the race were determined based on the driver standings after the previous race, the Honda Indy 200.
 As the points leader, Josef Newgarden was awarded pole position.

 Qualifying classification

 Final Practice

 The only practice session took place at 1:50 PM ET on August 17, 2019.